Math 586 Spring 2008 - Quantitative Finance References

 (Publisher Description: This book presents a comprehensive development of effective numerical methods for stochastic control problems in continuous time.
 The process models are diffusions, jump-diffusions, or reflected diffusions of the type that occur in the majority of current applications.
 All the usual problem formulations are included, as well as those of more recent interest such as ergodic control, singular control and the types of reflected diffusions used as models of queuing networks.
 Applications to complex deterministic problems are illustrated via application to a large class of problems from the calculus of variations.
 The general approach is known as the Markov Chain Approximation Method.
 The required background to stochastic processes is surveyed, there is an extensive development of methods of approximation, and a chapter is devoted to computational techniques.
 The book is written on two levels, that of practice (algorithms and applications) and that of the mathematical development.
 Thus the methods and use should be broadly accessible.
 This update to the first edition will include added material on the control of the 'jump term' and the 'diffusion term.'
 There will be additional material on the deterministic problems, solving the Hamilton-Jacobi equations, for which the authors' methods are still among the most useful for many classes of problems.
 All of these topics are of great and growing current interest.)

-52. Alexander Lipton, Mathematical Methods for Foreign Exchange, World Scientific, 2001.
-(Former Professor in MSCS, UIC.
-He is not at Merrill Lynch in London and previously was at Citadel in Chicago, but has worked at many financial institutions worldwide.
-This book is more general than the foreign exchange topic in the title.)
+(Comment: Former Professor in MSCS, UIC.
+He is now at Merrill Lynch in London and previously was at Citadel in Chicago, but has worked at many financial institutions worldwide.
+This book is more general than the foreign exchange topic in the title.

-Describes the transformation of The Chicago Board of Options Exchange to electronic trading of options.
+(Comment: Describes the transformation of The Chicago Board of Options Exchange to electronic trading of options.)

 (Also available in Merton's Book, Chapter 5.)